May also be called: Pontine Glioma, Diffuse Pontine Glioma, Midbrain Tumor,

 Keep in Mind

-With better treatments becoming available all the time, the outlook for kids with
+With more treatments becoming available, the outlook for kids with brain stem gliomas

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical